 2. Supply Side Policies

 Supply side policies aim to increase long term competitiveness and productivity.
-For example, privatisation and deregulation were hoped to make firms more productive.
+For example, it was hoped that privatisation and deregulation would make firms more productive and competitive.
 Therefore, in the long run supply side policies can help reduce inflationary pressures.
-However, supply side policies work very much in the long term.
-They cannot be used to reduce sudden increases in the inflation rate.
-Supply side policies
+However, supply side policies work very much in the long term; they cannot be used to reduce sudden increases in the inflation rate.
+Also, there is no guarantee government supply side policies will be successful in reducing inflation More details at: Supply side policies

 3. Fiscal Policy